paulinho-16/MEIC-TVVS/assignments/assignment1.md

 ![SIC_INNER_SHOULD_BE_STATIC bug found by SpotBugs](./images/spotbugs_bug3.png)

-The Spotbugs tool indicated that the JTimeSchedGUILogHandler could be turned into a static class, in order to improve performance.
+The Spotbugs tool indicated that the JTimeSchedGUILogHandler could be turned into a static class, to improve performance.

-This is achieved given that the usage of static classes, when possible, have two effects on improving performance:
+This is achieved given that the usage of static classes, when possible, has two effects on improving performance:
 - Fewer null checks because a static method invocation does not require a null check on the receiver
 - Fewer allocations which lead to less memory pressure and time spent in GC (Garbage Collector).